Package holidays and linked travel arrangements

 Rights if something goes wrong while on your holiday

-If something goes wrong with your holiday, the travel organiser is responsible for putting the problem right.
-If significant parts of the holiday are not as agreed, you should be offered suitable alternative arrangements.
-For example, if the accommodation you agreed on and booked is no longer available, you should be offered an alternative that is of the same quality.
+If something goes wrong with your holiday, the travel organiser must put the problem right.
+If significant parts of the holiday are not as agreed, you must be offered suitable alternative arrangements.
+For example, if the accommodation you agreed on and booked is no longer available, you must be offered an alternative that is of the same quality.

 Right to help if in difficulty